mktange/mktange.github.io/content/posts/tip-plugin-inputparameters/index.md

 This approach removes the need for any magic strings, automatically provides the type of each retrieved value, and even provides intellisense when retrieving the information available in the InputParameters collection.

 And best of all, it is actually very simple.
-You just create a request of the matching type and pass in the parameters.
-This lets the request handle all the trouble of retrieving the information, and you even get intellisense to access the available parameters:
+You just create a request of the matching type and pass in the parameters:

 ```csharp
 /* If the operation is Create */